Josefinekihlstrom/LauraDay/README.md

 - F.A.Q template with a contact form.
 In my original idea I wanted to add a F.A.Q page with a contact form for the user to be able to read questions and answears and/or get in touch with the shop owners.
 However, due to lack of time, this is something I will have to add in the future.
+- Pagination for the blog post page.
+Due to lack of time I will have to add pagination in the future for the blog page.
+The idea was to make it similar to the pagination on the product pages.

 ## Information Architecture
 ### The Database